matt-dunn/react-universal-skeleton/README.md

     - Dev client/server with HR
     - Server without HR
     - Prod with br/gzip assets and static server
-[ ] HardSourceWebpackPlugin - can this also be used and is it worth it?
 [ ] Use has for output when prod
-[ ] devServer config - watch options?
-[ ] Use dist/client/index.html for prod (as it's processed fully) OR can I use the dist version as before if the HTML loader
+[X] Use dist/client/index.html for prod (as it's processed fully) OR can I use the dist version as before if the HTML loader
-    can always write to disk? (https://github.com/jantimon/html-webpack-harddisk-plugin) [ ] Can use helmet in server/index.js?
+    can always write to disk? (https://github.com/jantimon/html-webpack-harddisk-plugin) - outputed index.html for both client _and_ server
-[ ] Optimise build / webpack config to increase performance [ ] Look into HMR again... issue previously with lazy loaded components?
+[X] Can use helmet in server/index.js? - in production build

 #### Webpack
 [ ] Manifest
 [ ] Include bundle manifest in tarball?
-[ ] Source maps
-    [ ] Server
-    [X] Client
-[ ] Optimising webpack config shared across dev/prod + client/server
+[X] Optimising webpack config shared across dev/prod + client/server
-[ ] remove hardcoded 'dist'
+[X] remove hardcoded 'dist'
 [X] lazy loading
     - components
     - show loading/error